7 July - 8 July, 2018

 (Detail instructions about recorded and remote presentations will be announced in June.)

 Remote participation via Internet will be set up for the Keynote and the Award / distinguished project presentations (Access details to follow.)

 Brain Data Bank Competition - Insights

 Terabytes of brain EEG data are available through open source, and collected from tests associated with human cognitive capability, stroke patient recovery, class learning ability, and other social environments, over a wide range of demographics.
 Some also play with stimulus such as audio, music, video, lights and digital games.

-The aim of this challenge is to bring together a diverse group of individuals of varying backgrounds and experience to analyze, visualize, and evaluate complex datasets.
-Competitors will have access to a multi-modal dataset that will challenge individuals with varying academic backgrounds in data science, computer science, biology, or neuroscience.
-Results will be evaluated on the basis of analytic and visualization techniques used, the quality of final presentation and interpretation of findings.
+The aim of this challenging competition is to bring together a diverse group of individuals of varying backgrounds and experience to analyze, visualize, and evaluate complex datasets.
+Competitors will start with access to the University of California-San Francisco (UCSF), NeruoRacer dataset to challenge individuals with varying backgrounds in data science, computer science, biology, or neuroscience.
+Results will be evaluated on analytic approach, visualization, and final presentation and interpretation.

-We recommend no more than 10 slides for your presentation.
-Please expect to have 10 minutes for your presentation and you will have an additional 5 minutes for judges to ask you questions.
+Team presentation should consist of no more than 10 slides.
+Depending on the crowd of participation, please expect to have roughly 10 minutes for your presentation and an additional 5 minutes for Judges to ask you questions.

-We will accept recorded presentations if you are not able to attend.
-Please send your recording to the organizers.
-However, please note that we are not set up for remote participation.
-We will play your presentation to the judges, but they will not have an opportunity to ask you questions.
+Recorded presentations will be acceptable if you are not able to attend in person.
+Please send your recording to bdb-xian-BICS@ieee.org.
+Please note remote participation might be limited due to facility and logistics accommodation.
+We will play your presentation to the Judges, but you might not have an opportunity to entertain questions for further clarification.